Organizers

 More Information:

-EVT Brochure
+EVT Brochure (PDF)

-Professorship for Reaction Engineering (RT)
+Chair of Reaction Engineering (RT)

 More Information:

-Professorship for Modeling of Thermochemical Conversion Processes (MTK)
+Professorship Modeling of Thermochemical Conversion Processes (MTK)

 More Information: